 - Do they have a background in fitness and a passion for health and wellness?

-- Do they encourage health and wellness over looks and vanity?
+- Do they seem to encourage health and wellness yet over aesthetics and vanity?

 - Can they explain what they are going to do in an exercise program and how it will benefit you?